List of Rocky characters: Paulie Pennino

-In the fifth film, Paulie and Adrian have a furious argument in Rocky's mansion after returning home from Russia: Paulie had unwittingly signed a power of attorney over to Rocky's accountant, who had squandered all of Rocky's money on poor real estate deals and also failed to pay Rocky's taxes over the past six years.
-The mansion they all live in has been mortgaged for $400,000, and with Rocky forced into retirement due to brain damage, they must sell the mansion and most of their belongings.
+Returning home to the U.S, Paulie and Adrian have a furious argument in Rocky's mansion: Paulie had unwittingly signed a power of attorney over to Rocky's accountant, who had squandered all of Rocky's money on poor real estate deals and also failed to pay Rocky's taxes over the past six years.
+Their mansion has been mortgaged for $400,000, and with Rocky forced into retirement due to brain damage, they must sell the mansion and most of their belongings.
 They move back to their old residence in the Kensington section of Philadelphia.
-When Rocky stops paying attention to his son and shifts his entire focus to training a young boxer from Oklahoma named Tommy Gunn, a dismayed Paulie steps in and begins training and spending more time with his nephew.
-Later, after Tommy has betrayed Rocky, he shows up at a bar to challenge Rocky to a street fight.
-Paulie insults and heaps scorn on Tommy for his selfishness.
-Tommy punches Paulie, after which Rocky accepts Tommy's challenge and the two engage in a brawl on the street.
+When Rocky stops paying attention to Robert and shifts his focus to training a young boxer from Oklahoma named Tommy Gunn, Paulie steps in and begins training and spending more time with his nephew.
+Later, after Gunn leaves Rocky, he shows up at a bar to challenge Rocky to a fight.
+Paulie berates Tommy for his selfishness, and Tommy punches Paulie, leading Rocky to taking on, and beating Gunn, in a street fight.

 Sixteen years later, Paulie is shown having resumed his meat-packing job.
-Initially skeptical of Rocky's desire to return to fighting after a fifteen-year hiatus, Paulie becomes fully supportive when he is laid off from the factory.
-He is also shown helping Rocky train and operate his restaurant, Adrian's (named after Paulie's sister, Rocky's wife, who died four years prior to the events of the film).
-When Rocky agrees to an exhibition match against heavyweight champion Mason "The Line" Dixon, Paulie again becomes his cornerman and compliments him after the match.
+When Rocky agrees to an exhibition match against heavyweight champion Mason "The Line" Dixon, Paulie again becomes his cornerman.
+Initially sceptical of Rocky's desire to return to fighting, Paulie becomes fully supportive when he is laid off from the factory.
+He is also shown helping Rocky train and operate his restaurant, Adrian's (named after Adrian, who died four years prior to the events of the film).
+Paulie, along with Robert, celebrate with Rocky after he goes the distance with Dixon.

 Paulie is shown as having died on February 22, 2012.
 He was buried next to Adrian.
-Rocky visits his grave on his birthday and leaves a bottle of his favorite liquor on his headstone after which he sits and reads the newspaper.
-When Donnie Creed moves in with Rocky, he stays in Paulie's old bedroom.
+Rocky visits his grave on his birthday and leaves a bottle of his favourite liquor on his headstone after which he sits and reads the newspaper.
+When Adonis Creed moves in with Rocky, he stays in Paulie's old bedroom.

 Apollo Creed

 Apollo Creed (played by Carl Weathers) is a heavyweight boxing champion who is a rival and later friend of Rocky Balboa.
 He appears in the first four Rocky movies.
 After a bout against Soviet boxer Ivan Drago, Apollo dies from severe head trauma sustained during his match.
-His son Adonis is trained by Rocky in the Creed films.
+His son Adonis is trained by Rocky in the first two Creed films.